deadc0de6/dotdrop/README.md

 * Allow dotfiles templating by leveraging [jinja2](http://jinja.pocoo.org/)
 * Comparison between local and stored dotfiles
 * Handling multiple profiles with different sets of dotfiles
-* Easy import dotfiles in dotdrop
+* Easy import dotfiles
-* Associate an action to the deployment of a dotfile
+* Associate an action to the deployment specific dotfiles

 Check the [blog post](https://deadc0de.re/articles/dotfiles.html) for more.